Stewart Enterprises: Expansion

 In the 1980s, Stewart expanded from its base in Louisiana and Texas to Florida, Maryland, Washington, D.C., and West Virginia.
+Frank B. Stewart, Jr. was chairman, and Thomas J. Crawford was president and chief executive officer.
+Thomas M. Kitchen was senior executive vice president and chief financial officer.
 The company went public in 1991, and, over the next several years, expanded to 30 states and 12 countries.
 In 1997, the firm announced a partnership with the Archdiocese of Los Angeles for the building and construction of funeral homes on nine of the Church's cemeteries and management of preneed sales at 11 cemeteries.
 Stewart Enterprises celebrated its centennial on April 26, 2010.

 Associations

 Stewart's associated businesses and affiliations include the Acme Mausoleum Corporation in Texas and Louisiana; Tributes.com, an online memorial site; and Investor Trust, Inc. (ITI), a wholly owned, Texas-based investment firm for preneed trust and the company's portfolio.
-Stewart owns a number of historic cemeteries including Metairie Cemetery (Metairie, La.), Royal Palm Memorial Gardens and Funeral Home (West Palm Beach, Fla.), and Wisconsin Memorial Park (Brookfield, Wis.).
+Stewart owns a number of historic cemeteries including Metairie Cemetery (New Orleans, La.), Royal Palm Memorial Gardens and Funeral Home (West Palm Beach, Fla.), and Wisconsin Memorial Park (Brookfield, Wis.).

 Approximately 41 percent of Stewart's business is located in California, Florida and Texas, states that have high proportions of senior citizens.